walles/keystats-collector/README.md

 though](https://trends.google.se/trends/explore?date=all&q=ergodox#GEO_MAP), and
 I did mention that to the ErgoDox people so we'll see what happens :).

+## Conclusion
-And the conclusion for me is that the ErgoDox keyboard is really my only option.
+The conclusion given the above data is that the ErgoDox keyboard is my only option.

 # Instructions
 If you want to try for yourself.